SCENE 01 / NIGHT VISION FILMING

 What night vision technologies do you use?

+Here is the breakdown.
 We source Gen 3 image intensifiers, digital night vision, Sony a7S high-ISO cameras, and infrared-sensitive sensors through Lima rental houses.
-Equipment selection depends on whether you're filming jaguars in the Tambopata rainforest or condors at altitude in the Colca Canyon.
+Gear selection depends on whether you're filming jaguars in the Tambopata rainforest or condors at altitude in the Colca Canyon.

 Can you film Peruvian wildlife in complete darkness?

+Here is what that looks like on the ground.
 Yes.
-With IR illumination we can film in zero-lux conditions without disturbing nocturnal species.
-This is essential for capturing jaguars, ocelots, Amazonian primates, and pink river dolphins across Manu National Park, Tambopata Reserve, and Pacaya-Samiria.
+With IR lighting we can film in zero-lux conditions without disturbing nocturnal species.
+This is key for capturing jaguars, ocelots, Amazonian primates, and pink river dolphins across Manu National Park, Tambopata Reserve, and Pacaya-Samiria.

 What's the difference between night vision looks?